keyboardio/Kaleidoscope/README.md

 > sticky one-shot effects.
 If omitted, it defaults to `false`, and not canceling
 > stickies.

+### `.inject(key, keyState)`

+> Simulates a key event, specifically designed to inject one-shot keys into the
+> event loop.
+The primary purpose of this method is to make it easier to trigger
+> multiple one-shots at the same time.
+>
+> See the example sketch for more information about its use.

 ## Plugin properties

 Along with the methods listed above, the `OneShot` object has the following